 Because men are stereotyped to be aggressive and people have seen so many examples in the media, it might have been easier for people to make an internal attribution that the male officer’s behavior.
 In contrast, because physical aggression is so unexpected from women, people’s default tendency to make internal attributions might have been overridden by needing to seek out a more plausible external explanation (e.g., “if a woman is exerting force, it must have been necessary—she must have been in danger!”).
 This constitutes an exception to previous research demonstrating that people tend to attribute female anger to internal causes (e.g., being an emotional person) and male anger to external causes (e.g., having a bad day) (Barrett & Bliss 2009; Brescoll & Uhlmann, 2008).

 Our research question would be also interesting to view through the Shifting Standards Theory.
 This theory argues that people employ different standards when judging targets from different stereotyped groups.
 That is, people have different expectations for individuals depending on the group they belong to and judge them relative to others within their own group.
-For example, because people stereotype men to be more aggressive than women, they might adjust their meaning of the word “aggressive”: “Behavior that is labeled as ‘very aggressive’ in a woman may be seen as only ‘moderately aggressive’ in a man (Biernat, Kobrynowicz, & Weber, 2003, p.
+For example, because people stereotype men to be more aggressive than women, they might adjust their meaning of the word “aggressive”: “Behavior that is labeled as ‘very aggressive’ in a woman may be seen as only ‘moderately aggressive’ in a man” (Biernat, Kobrynowicz, & Weber, 2003, p.
 2061).
 Our study was not designed to test this model directly, so we unfortunately cannot say whether people are employing shifting standards when judging male versus female officers who use force.
 There are some inconsistencies, however, between the shifting standards literature and our data, such as the fact that the former shows ingroup-outgroup effects (i.e., men employ shifting standards about women, but women do not), whereas we found our effects did not depend on participant gender.
 Much could be learned by designing studies to test the Shifting Standards Model in this context to see if it is consistent with our results, and if not, begin to investigate what makes this context different.

 Officer Race